tahoe-lafs/tahoe-lafs/docs/debian.rst

-The ``tahoe-lafs.org`` APT repository also includes Debian packages of support libraries, like Foolscap, zfec, pycryptopp, and everything else you need that isn't already in debian.
+The ``tahoe-lafs.org`` APT repository also includes Debian packages of support libraries, like Foolscap, zfec, pycryptopp, and everything else you need that isn't already in Debian.

 Building From Source on Debian Systems
 ======================================

-Many of Tahoe's build dependencies can be satisfied by first installing certain debian packages: simplejson is one of these.
-Some debian/ubuntu platforms do not provide the necessary .egg-info metadata with their packages, so the Tahoe build process may not believe they are present.
-Some Tahoe dependencies are not present in most debian systems (such as foolscap and zfec): debs for these are made available in the APT repository described above.
+Many of Tahoe's build dependencies can be satisfied by first installing certain Debian packages: simplejson is one of these.
+Some Debian/Ubuntu platforms do not provide the necessary ``.egg-info`` metadata with their packages, so the Tahoe build process may not believe they are present.
+Some Tahoe dependencies are not present in most Debian systems (such as foolscap and zfec): debs for these are made available in the APT repository described above.